State voting rules for Texas

 Election Deadlines for Texas Voters Abroad

-| Election Day | Registration | Ballot Request | Ballot Return |
+Jan 20, 2026 | Election Day | Registration | Ballot Request | Ballot Return |

 |---|---|---|---|

-Texas-Special Runoff Congressional District 18 Jan 31 | Member of Uniformed Services or Merchant Marine on active duty Fax: Received by Jan 31, 2026, 7:00 PM only if in a hostile fire pay, imminent danger pay, or combat zone Spouse or dependent of a member of the Uniformed Services or Merchant Marine on active duty Fax: Received by Jan 31, 2026, 7:00 PM only if in a hostile fire pay, imminent danger pay, or combat zone Postal mail: Received by Jan 31, 2026, 7:00 PM if mailed from within the US Postal mail: Postmarked by Jan 31, 2026 and received by February 5, 2026 (if mailed from outside the US)
+Texas-Special Runoff Congressional District 18 Jan 31 | Mail or Email or Fax: Jan 20, 2026 Received by | Mail or Email or Fax: Jan 20, 2026 Received by | Active Duty Military or Family Member Fax: Jan 31, 2026, 7:00 PM Received by only if in a hostile fire pay, imminent danger pay, or combat zone Postal mail: Jan 31, 2026, 7:00 PM Received by (if mailed from within the US) Postal mail: Jan 31, 2026 Postmarked by and received by February 6, 2026 (only if mailed from outside the US)

 |